 Patrick Smith, Atle Dyregrov, William Yule – Children and War Foundation, 2002

-This manual and accompanying workbook (90 p.)is a very useful how-to-do guide: helping childcare professionals to set up group lessons for children 8 years and older, who have survived disaster.
-These lessons should help teaching children in a step by step practical way to develop some skills and techniques which are helpful in coping with the psychological effects of disastrous events.
+This manual and accompanying workbook (90 p.)is a very useful how-to-do guide: helping childcare professionals to set up group lessons for children 8 years and older, who have survived the disaster.
+These lessons should help teach children in a step-by-step practical way to develop some skills and techniques which are helpful in coping with the psychological effects of disastrous events.
 They should work as prevention for later treatment: children who have learned and practiced the techniques contained here will be less likely to need specialist treatment services in the future.
 These lessons provide assistance for large numbers of children as quickly as possible.
 Please contact Atle Dyregrov at firstname.lastname@example.org for a copy.

 Inter-agency Guiding Principles on Unaccompanied and Separated Children

 In almost all armed conflicts, mass population displacements, natural disasters and other crises, a number of children become separated from their families or from other adults responsible for them.
 These children form one of the most vulnerable groups in these situations, often deprived of care and protection.
 Most can be reunited with parents, siblings, members of the extended family or other adults whom they know and who are willing to provide for their care.
 Action on behalf of unaccompanied and separated children should be guided by principles enshrined in international standards.
 The validity of these principles has been confirmed by experience and lessons learnt from conflicts and natural disasters in recent years.
 The objective of the present publication (37 p.) is to outline the guiding principles which form the basis for action in this regard.